 Our primary strategy is to increase the use of Direct Payments by service users and carers, and to use this as the default position when providing a personal budget.
-We have taken several steps to make DPs easier to manage and use including pre-payment cards and managed direct payments accounts, bringing the recruitment of Personal Assistants & employment support in house and reissuing staff guidance.
+We have taken several steps to make DPs easier to manage and use including pre-payment cards and managed direct payments accounts, bringing the recruitment of Personal Assistants & employment support in-house.
+In Q2 we also facilitated a series of refresher training and lunch and learn sessions for operational staff, promoted the use of direct payments and Personal Assistants in an article in the Slough Citizen and refreshed our information pack for service users.